ne75/p2llvm/docs/Notes and Thoughts.md

 1. place .text at 0x00400, the first hub execution mode address.

 The resulting elf can use Eric Smith's loadp2 (which supports elf binaries) and can be loaded onto the P2 Eval Board.

+### Clang

+`clang` will be front end of choice since it's already built around llvm.
+For P2, the following defines will be available:
+- `__propeller2__`
+- `__p2llvm__`

+Some clang specific changes that I'm making:
+- in `clang/lib/Basic/Targets/` I've created a new target that defines some things clang needs to know. the most important one is the list of regsiters. this allows us to access these regsiters in the C via inline assembly.
+It also is where the defines above are creted.
+- in `clang/lib/Driver/ToolChains/` I've created a new toolchain for P2 that defines how to run a full build from clang. currently not implemented, which means clang can't actually link anything.
+Eventually, when I create the P2 library (below), I'll be able to fill this out to automatically link the C standard library and the Propeller standard library directly so programs can be created in one line, and those libraries don't need to be manually included/linked.

 ### Libraries